-They performed well in this capacity and actually drew interest from several railroads, including the Rio Grande which contemplated using a dual-powered version over parts of its main line in Colorado and Utah that would be electrified.
+They performed well in this capacity and actually drew interest from several railroads, including the Rio Grande which contemplated using a dual-powered version over parts of its main line in Colorado and Utah that were to be electrified.

 It sold poorly, as did the DR-6-4-1500 and DR-6-4-2000 (and their variants, like Jersey Central's double-ended model), designed for passenger service,

-All were constructed in the late 1940s, just before the company released its Standard Line, which offered a more reliable prime mover and a much more redundant classification system.
+All were constructed in the late 1940s, just before the company released its Standard Line, which offered a more reliable prime mover and redundant classification system.